kovariktomas/Domoticz-PWS-Plugin/README.md

 **This plugin will directly capture the data from your weather station!**

 ## Supported devices
-In general, if the station is supplied with `EasyWeather` software, it is likely that the station will work with this Domoticz plugin!
+In general, if the station is supplied with `EasyWeather` software (version 1.4.x), it is likely that the station will work with this Domoticz plugin!

 ### Tested